aaranburu/Deep-Reinforcement-Learning-Nanodegree-Udacity/Tennis/Report.md

 1. Further fine tuning of hyperparameters for faster training
 2. Design a prioritized replay buffer in order to sample most relevant experiences
-2. Implement the D4PG algorithm for collaborative multiple agents from the other [Google DeepMind´s paper](https://openreview.net/pdf?id=SyZipzbCb).
+2. Implement the D4PG algorithm for collaborative multiple agents from the other [Google DeepMind's paper](https://openreview.net/pdf?id=SyZipzbCb).
 3. Try to get similar performance results with TRPO (Trust Region Policy Optimization), PPO (Proximal Policy Optimization) and REINFORCE, adapted for multiple agents collaboration.